game-de-it/XU_MINI_M/README_EN.md

 > It is not guaranteed that all USB-DAC and Bluetooth AUDIO devices will work.
 > Some devices may have issues with volume control, leading to very loud audio.
 > Depending on the emulator, sound may cut out or operation may become unstable.

+## How to Use Backup & Restore (`EMU_Backup` and `EMU_Restore`)
+- EMU_Backup
+  - Running EMU_Backup in the tools section will back up the data directories for Retroarch, Drastic, and PPSSPP to the `EMU_Backup` directory on the SD card.
+- EMU_Restore
+  - Running EMU_Restore in the tools section will restore the data directories for Retroarch, Drastic, and PPSSPP from the `EMU_Backup` directory on the SD card.
+    - If there are files you do not want to restore, please delete them from the `EMU_Backup` directory beforehand.

 ## Automatic Installation of Themes in Emulationstation
 1. Copy the theme file (.zip) for Emulationstation to the `ports/themes` directory on the SD card.